slimdevops/slim-containers/containers101-prod-ready-workshop/README.md

 git diff
 ```

-ANd here is the diff:
+And here is the diff:

 ```diff
 diff --git a/Dockerfile b/Dockerfile